agshiv92/Azure-ml-Project/README.md

 ## AutoML
 We compared our previous models to a more-or-less fully automated autoML run.
 During that no preprocessing step is necessary, thus we just defined the task tpye, set some config parameters and referenced the train and validation datasets which were made available to our workspace in a previous step.

-After the execution the job, it resulted in VotingEnsemble as the best performing model, based on the validation set.
-As in the previous experiments we downloaded the resulting model and evaluated it on the held-out test set.
-The VotingEnsemble model can be considered as a meta-model or a model-of models, since it combines the predictions from multiple other models.
+After the execution the job, it resulted that there is no significant difference between manual and Auto ML based on the validation set.
+Auto ML can save a huge amount of time with trade of little accuracy

 ## Pipeline comparison
-**Compare the two models and their performance.
-What are the differences in accuracy?
-In architecture?
-If there was a difference, why do you think there was one?**
+There is very little difference between the accuracy of model.
+Althoug the manual is performing better in terms of accuracy but there is very little difference between two

 ## Future work
-**What are some areas of improvement for future experiments?
-Why might these improvements help the model?**

-## Proof of cluster clean up
-**If you did not delete your compute cluster in the code, please complete this section.
-Otherwise, delete this section.**
-**Image of cluster marked for deletion**
+Yes we can different model and different run.
+We can also change the estimator